Phoebe.

 The group worked together to brainstorm some ideas for how digital solutions can be implemented in bringing together cleaner cities.
 In brainstorming these scenarios, all of us shared stories & frustrations with various transportation systems and it was an issue that we were familiar + passionate about.

-From our experiences, we identified some of the problems that we've faced ourselves, and we were curious if these are common amongst other commuters.
+From our experiences, we identified some of the problems that we've faced ourselves, and we were curious if these are common among other commuters.

 2. User Interviews & User Flow Analysis